Risk factors for breast cancer: Tobacco

 Until recently, most studies had not found an increased risk of breast cancer from active tobacco smoking.
 Beginning in the mid-1990s, a number of studies suggested an increased risk of breast cancer in both active smokers and those exposed to secondhand smoke compared to women who reported no exposure to secondhand smoke.
-By 2005 enough evidence had accumulated for the [California Environmental Protection Agency] to conclude that breathing secondhand smoke causes breast cancer in younger, primarily premenopausal women.
+By 2005 enough evidence had accumulated for the California Environmental Protection Agency to conclude that breathing secondhand smoke causes breast cancer in younger, primarily premenopausal women.
 The Agency concluded that the risk was increased by 70%, based on epidemiological studies and the fact that there are many mammary carcinogens in secondhand smoke.
 The following year (2006) the US Surgeon General identified the same risk increase and concluded that the evidence is "suggestive," one step below causal.
 There is some evidence that exposure to tobacco smoke is most problematic between puberty and first childbirth.
-The reason is that breast tissue appears most sensitive to chemical carcinogens breast cells not fully differentiated until lactation.
+The reason that breast tissue appears most sensitive to chemical carcinogens in this phase is that breast cells are not fully differentiated until lactation.
 The likely reason that the older studies of active smoking did not detect risks associated with smoking was that they compared active smokers to all nonsmokers (which includes many passive smokers).
 The newer studies, which exclude passive smokers from the control group, generally show elevated risks associated with active as well as passive smoking.

-Passive smoking

-Breathing secondhand smoke increases breast cancer risk by 70% in younger, primarily pre-menopausal women.
-The California Environmental Protection Agency has concluded that passive smoking causes breast cancer and the US Surgeon General has concluded that the evidence is suggestive, one step below causal.
-There is some evidence that exposure to tobacco smoke is most problematic between puberty and first childbirth.
-The reason that breast tissue appears most sensitive to chemical carcinogens in this phase is that breast cells are not fully differentiated until lactation.